19hours/sg-statutes/Acts/Companies Act.md

 [21/2005]

-(4) Upon the application of the amalgamated company and payment of the prescribed fee, the Registrar shall issue to the amalgamated company a certificate of confirmation of amalgamation under his hand and seal.
+(4) Upon the application of the amalgamated company and payment of the prescribed fee, the Registrar shall issue to the amalgamated company a certificate of confirmation of amalgamation.

 [21/2005]

+[Act 36 of 2014 wef 03/01/2016]

 [NZ, 1993, s.
 224; NZ LRC, s.
 193]